 Mt Horeb also loves being the home of Tyrol Basin.
 That’s some shred history right there.
 Iguchi.
 Sofa jib.
 ‘Tis an image that shall last for all times, ‘tis an image that is timeless.
 Plus it’s Iguchi.

-FYI that picture was lifted directly from the Burton K-K-Kontain website, and prolly a J. Curtes photog.
+Burton K-K-Kontain website, and prolly a J. Curtes photog.
 Double Wisco action!

 After lunch I split over to Blue Mounds State Park.
 This place is part of the Horribly Hilly Hundreds race, so there is a fair amount of climbing involved.
 PLUS the land is nothing but glacial remains with limestone all over the place to chew up your tires and your flesh.
 I feel like I should also mention that it was HOT on Saturday.
 I mean, it was warm in Milwaukee, but somehow the SW part of Wisco is consistently 130 degrees hotter.
 So the first thing I did was start to sweat.
 I also stopped to slackberry some pics.
 I would have grabbed more, but it’s fall in Wisconsin they whole place looks like this: